aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 }
 ```

-I chose the strategy to roll forward only with minor versions.
+I chose the strategy, to roll forward only with minor versions.

-> See details for the different rollForward strategies at https://docs.microsoft.com/en-us/dotnet/core/tools/global-json
+> See details for the different rollForward strategies at [https://docs.microsoft.com/en-us/dotnet/core/tools/global-json](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json)

 Verify the project SDK version again: